siddarth2824/tp/docs/UserGuide.md

 * `CATEGORY` is optional.
 Multiple `c/` prefixes can be used to specify multiple categories.

+> :warning: &nbsp; Adding of duplicate bookmark expenses is not allowed.
+> Bookmark expenses with the same title are considered to be duplicates of each other.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.
+>
+> For example: `Phone Bill` and `Phone  Bill` are considered to be the same title while `Phone Bill` and `PhoneBill` are not considered to be the same title.

 Examples:
 * `add-bookmark-expense t/Phone Bill a/60 c/Utilities c/Personal`
 * `add-bookmark-expense t/Spotify Subscription a/$9 c/Others`